imh9299-sudo/DAAH26/_posts/2026-02-01-assignment-1.md

-title: "Assignment 1: Working with a Corpus S26"
+# "Assignment 1: Working with a Corpus S26"
 date: 2026-03-03
-categories: assignments
-layout: single

 # Corpus Selection "Science Fiction and Fantasy
 <!--more-->